Summary

 Contents

-Walter Michael Ezell (/ˈiˌzɛl/ EE–ZELL; born April 6, 1959)[1] is a former American law enforcement officer and politician serving as the U.S. representative for Mississippi’s 4th congressional district since 2023.
+Walter Michael Ezell (/ˈiˌzɛl/ EE–ZELL; born April 6, 1959)[1] is an American former law enforcement officer and politician serving as the U.S. representative for Mississippi’s 4th congressional district since 2023.
 He is a member of the Republican Party.

 Early life and education